Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

-# INSTALLATION INSTRUCTIONS
+# INSTALLATION
 1. Copy "tjud14's wacky sound pack!" to your Men of War: Assault Squad 2 mods folder.
 2. Apply "Tjud14's Wacky Sound Pack!" in the Options>Mods menu.
 3. Enjoy some wacky sounds!

 # CHANGELOG
 >**SNIPERS -- TEAL**
-> - Snipers are teal,
+> - Snipers are teal
 > - Sniper rifles are teal
 > - On mouse hover shows sniper in teal
 > - Kill-feed shows sniper kills in teal